risatianti/OR_Maximum-Supply-with-Minimum-Cost-ASM-Method-and-Average-Total-Opportunity-Cost/README.md

-# Maximum Supply with Minimum Cost, ASM Method, dan Average Total Oppurtunity Cost
+# Maximum Supply with Minimum Cost, ASM-Method, and Average Total Oppurtunity Cost
+a comparsion of method on handling transportation problem